richardatval/www.yesproject.org/what-you-can-do/get-motivated-to-succeed.md

 ---
 layout: default
 title: Get motivated to succeed
+summary: >-
-summary: Learn new skills; improve confidence, self-esteem and progress onto further education programmes or employment.
+  Learn new skills; improve confidence, self-esteem and progress onto further education programmes or employment.
 published: true
 ---

 #### Learn new skills; improve confidence, self-esteem and progress onto further education programmes or employment.

+### What's in it for me?

 By signing up to the YES Team Programme you’ll benefit from a stable environment, get motivated to succeed and move on with your life.